MRU-COMP1502-201901/COMP-1502-001-W19/examples/relations/vending_design.md

 * A `Payment` system

 When the vending machine is created, it needs the payment system.
 The list of items should start empty, it will be added to by the addItem method.

+** Important Methods **
+* `addItem` takes an item and then tests if the item's id matches an item in the list of items already.
+If it doesn't match, then the item is added to the list.
+* `printAllItems` loops over all the items and prints them out using the item's toString.
+* `getItemInfo` takes an item id, and finds the item in the list of items.
+If it's there it prints out all of the item's information.
+If there's no match, then it prints the error.
+* `purchaseItem` takes an item id and finds the item in the list of items.
+It then prompts the payment system to find out what the payment is, if the payment is more than the item price, it calls the purchase method on it.
+If it fails for any reason, prints the problem to the console.
+* `restockItem` takes an item id and an amount and finds the item in the list of items.
+If the item is found it calls the restock method on the item.
+If it succeeds, it prints the status and if it does not it prints the error message.
+* `getTotalSales` loops over all of the items and adds up their sales and returns the value.
+* `resetSales` loops over all of the items and calls their reset Sales methods.